Uploaded image for project: 'JDK'

 Then jar --validate on that jar file would produce

-Warning: Entry META-INF/AANIFEST.MF in local file header is not in central directory
+Warning: An equivalent entry for the local file header META-INF/AANIFEST.MF was not found in the central directory

-Warning: Entry META-INF/BANIFEST.MF in local file header is not in central directory
+Warning: An equivalent entry for the local file header META-INF/BANIFEST.MF was not found in the central directory

 Assuming we modified the local file headers instead, then the output would be